NexusBot-official/Nexus/TRADEMARKS.md

 ## 🎯 Proper Fork Naming

-If you fork Sentinel Bot, you **MUST** give it a unique name.
+If you fork Nexus Bot, you **MUST** give it a unique name.
 Here are good examples:

 ### ✅ Good Names